 - an estimate of the value of the property, and

 - the loan amount you want to borrow.

 Although you’re not required to provide additional financial documents in order to get a Loan Estimate, it’s a good idea to share what you have with the lender.
 The more information the lender has, the more accurate your Loan Estimate will be.

 While our new forms are easier to understand, the mortgage process can be confusing and filled with complex terms.
 To help you navigate we’ve created a set of resources to help.

 - Interactive sample Loan Estimate – Want to know where to find a particular fee, or what your estimated monthly payment will be?
 This interactive resource helps you understand the form.
 We’ve also made another for the Closing Disclosure.
 These resources guide you through the forms by highlighting key information and defining terms.

-- “Owning a Home” – This suite of tools and resources takes you through the process of buying a home.
+- “Buying a House” – This suite of tools and resources takes you through the process of buying a home.
 Here you will get detailed explanations of how to go about getting a mortgage and what to consider when making decisions.
 You’ll also find tools and resources to help you learn more about your options, make decisions, and prepare for closing.